On the use of the Derivative Approximation for Likelihoods for Gravitational Wave Inference: Introduction

 The main proposals for the next generation of GW observatories are the Einstein Telescope~\cite{Punturo:2010zz} and the Cosmic Explorer~\cite{Reitze:2019iox}.
 Both should have much improved sensitivity and probe lower inspiral frequencies.
 The Einstein Telescope alone should increase the number of binary coalescence detections by at least two orders of magnitude and in a much larger range of redshifts and masses~\cite{Iacovelli:2022bbs}, vastly increasing the expected science output~\cite{Abac:2025saz}.

 Each GW event is described by several parameters.
-In the simplest case, for BBH in spherical orbits and where both spins are assumed to be aligned, the number of parameters needed to describe the waveform is eleven.
-An accurate calculation of the posterior of these parameters can be achieved using Markov-Chain Monte Carlo (MCMC) techniques.
+In the simplest case, for BBH in circular orbits and where both spins are assumed to be aligned, the number of parameters needed to describe the waveform is eleven.
+An accurate calculation of the posterior of these parameters can be achieved using Markov-Chain Monte Carlo (MCMC) as well as nested sampling based techniques.
 These are, however, costly, in particular due to the non-Gaussian nature of the posterior.
 Added to this difficulty is the need to repeat this analysis for the tens of thousands of expected events.
 It is therefore interesting to explore possible shortcuts in the calculation of these posteriors.

 In recent years, the community has put forth great effort to build Fisher Matrix (FM) codes for GW forecasts~\cite{Borhanian:2020ypi,Dupletsa:2022scg,Iacovelli:2022mbg,Begnoni:2025oyd}.
 Fisher matrices are often used in science for this purpose, since it allows very fast estimation of confidence levels and marginalization, at the cost of assuming that the posteriors are Gaussian in the parameters.
 For GW parameter estimation, in particular, it has been in use for over 30 years~\cite{Cutler:1994ys}.
-However, the GW posteriors are not approximately Gaussian, and their FM are often nearly singular.
+However, when considering co-located detectors or two spatially separated detectors, the GW posteriors are not approximately Gaussian, even for high-SNR sources, and the corresponding FM are often nearly singular.
 As such, its inverse, which is the covariance matrix, is plagued by numerical instabilities~\cite{Vallisneri:2007ev,Rodriguez:2013mla}.
 This motivates the community to look for alternative methods.
-One possibility, is to try and reparametrize the waveforms with parameters stronger Gaussianity and in particular less multi modality~\cite{Roulet:2022kot}.
+One possibility is to try to reparametrize the waveforms using parameters that exhibit stronger Gaussianity and, in particular, reduced multimodality~\cite{Roulet:2022kot}.
 Another is to separate the parameter space into two sub-groups, and treat one of these analytically~\cite{Chassande-Mottin:2019nnz,Mancarella:2024qle}.
 Effective Fisher matrices were also proposed as an alternative~\cite{Cho:2012ed}.
 Finally, one can also use the FM to build an exact Gaussian likelihood which can then be sampled with Monte Carlo or similar methods~\cite{desouza:2023ozp,Dupletsa:2024gfl}.

 Here, instead, we investigate the performance of the DALI (Derivative Approximation for Likelihoods) method proposed in~\cite{Sellentin:2014zta} and further developed in~\cite{Sellentin:2015axa}.
 It consists of a higher-order expansion of the likelihood around the best fit.
 A naïve Taylor expansion breaks down beyond the second order used in the Fisher Matrix methodology, as the posteriors lose their positive-definiteness and normalizability.
 It was shown in~\cite{Sellentin:2014zta} that, if one groups the series expansion terms by the order of the derivative terms instead as by the powers of the perturbation around the best fit, both properties of a well-behaved distribution are recovered.